-Financial Security: We once again face uncertain times.
+Financial Security: We face uncertain times.
 Let’s keep Golden in the black, and keep residents and small businesses afloat.
 I helped Golden weather the Financial Collapse of 2008.
 With hard work by many people we came through with an increase in City Financial Reserves and improved the City’s Bond Rating!

 Education: Now more than ever, strong communities start with strong and connected schools.
 I look forward to continuing a partnership in support of Golden area schools.
-I have been endorsed by Support JeffCo Kids.
+I have been endorsed multiple times by Support JeffCo Kids.

 Heart of Golden process for the Clear Creek Corridor: Let’s ensure the rights of residents are also considered, not simply those of tourists.
 We must understand unintended consequences that may come from making the creekside even more attractive to visitors, and we must avoid expensive frills.

 Enhance Vibrant Downtown & Historic Neighborhoods.
 We did it – helping to protect the Astor House for generations to come: We all moved to Golden for the mountain backdrop, small town historic charm, and extensive trails and parks outside our doors.

 - Support Local Businesses – I served as former Commissioner for Golden’s Urban Renewal Authority (GURA) supporting Downtown